MCFunRide/MCOS/README.md

 # MCOS
-MCOS Website Repostiry
+MCOS Website Repostory

-Coded by MCFunRide.
+Written by MCFunRide and christophersacchi.

-Username the same on MineCraft, CC Forums and GitHub
+MCFunRide: My username is the same on MineCraft, CC Forums and GitHub.
+christophersacchi: Hope you enjoy!